 Despite TP having been around in Asia for centuries, it wasn’t employed in the west until the 1800s.
 Prior to that, how people wiped pretty much depended on where they were: Wealthy Eastern Europeans wiped with hemp, lace and wool, while the 16th century French writer Francois Rabelais recommended using “the neck of a goose, that is well downed.”
 In the late 1800s, French furniture makers invented the bidet, a small sink intended for washing the general downstairs area after relieving oneself, as explained so succinctly by Crocodile Dundee.

 Despite its popularity in France and certain fancy New York hotels, the bidet never caught on in the wider United States.
 In rural America, it was still common practice at the time to leave a corncob hanging from a string in the outhouse for people to wipe themselves with: Once the kernels were removed and the cob allowed to dry, the remaining kernel husk was fairly soft — or softer than a rock, at least.
 The string, meanwhile, indicated that the cob was — you guessed it — communal.
 By the late 19th century, the Sears catalog had become the toilet paper of record for many folk.
-People simply hung it up on a nail and enjoyed the free supply of hundreds of pages of absorbent, uncoated paper, all while perusing ads for necessities like the Harvard Senior Talking Machine.
+People simply hung it up on a nail and enjoyed the free supply of hundreds of pages of absorbent, uncoated paper, all while perusing ads for necessities like the Harvard Junior Talking Machine.

 After centuries of tidying bung holes with anything that came to hand, conventional toilet paper was finally introduced by Joseph C Gayetty in 1857.
-“Gayetty’s Medicated Paper for the Water Closet” contained aloe and was marketed as a means to cure sores and prevent hemorrhoids, sold in packages of 500, flat, unperforated sheets for fifty cents a box.
-But Gayetty neglected to file a patent, so in 1891, an inventor named Seth Wheeler from Albany, New York patented a “Wrapping or toilet paper roll,” whose image went viral in March 2015 when Owen Williams tweeted it, noting: “The patent for toilet paper should settle the over vs. under debate.”
+“Gayetty’s Medicated Paper for the Water Closet” contained aloe and was marketed as a means to cure sores and prevent hemorrhoids, sold in packages of 500, flat, unperforated sheets for 50 cents a box.
+But Gayetty neglected to file a patent, so in 1891, an inventor named Seth Wheeler from Albany, New York, patented a “Wrapping or toilet paper roll,” whose image went viral in March 2015 when Owen Williams tweeted it, noting: “The patent for toilet paper should settle the over vs. under debate.”

 Over or under, either way the practice still involved patting down one’s nether regions with scratchy, coarse paper.
 Progress was made, albeit slowly: In 1930, Northern Toilet Paper was marketed as “splinter-free,” eventually leading to a softness arms race amongst toilet paper manufacturers as the presence of at least one roll of quilted cotton per restroom became expected by the general public.
-“Fluffy” the Northern cub started appearing in advertisements in 1948, and in 1973, Charmin patented a process to make their paper softer through air-drying, fluffing up the paper in favor of the conventional method of squeezing it flat.
-Georgia Pacific entered the premium TP market with Angel Soft in 1986 and seven years later, Charmin softened it some more, introducing Ultra Plus with Lotion and Aloe.
-And because the thought of getting stuck with an empty roll was a worse fate than clutching a communal corn cob on a string, Charmin also rolled out the “Big Squeeze,” a nine-roll pack, as well as the Double Roll, which contained twice as many sheets as a regular roll.